The theory of Schur polynomials revisited: Introduction

 The traditional approach to the theory of Schur polynomials begins with the classical definition (\ref{def1}); see for example \cite{FH, M, Ma}.
 Since equation (\ref{def1}) is a special case of the Weyl character formula, this method is particularly suitable for applications to representation theory.
 The more combinatorial treatments \cite{Sa, Sta} use (\ref{def3}) as the definition of $s_\la(x)$, and proceed from there.
 It is not hard to relate formulas (\ref{def1}) and (\ref{def3}) to each other directly; see e.g.\ \cite{Pr, Ste}.

 In this article, we take the Jacobi-Trudi formula (\ref{def2}) as the starting point, where the $h_r$ represent algebraically independent variables.
-It turns out to be very useful to express (\ref{def2}) in the alternative form
+We avoid the use of the $x$ variables or `alphabets' and try to prove as much as we can without them.
+For this purpose, it turns out to be very useful to express (\ref{def2}) in the alternative form

 where the $R_{ij}$ are Young's raising operators \cite{Y} and $h_\la = h_{\la_1}h_{\la_2}\cdots h_{\la_n}$.
 The equivalence of (\ref{def2}) and (\ref{def2r}) follows immediately from the Vandermonde identity.